Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 # Introduction

-Here Eleonora you can write the introduction of the project describing the scope and the data used.

-Thank you Albi, I will.
-What is our project scope though?

-I think that we have to analyze the dataset and perform some statistical analysis on it.
-We can start by calculating the correlation matrix and then we can visualize the data through histograms, pairplots, barplots and boxplots.
-Finally, we can perform a regression analysis.
+In this project, we will conduct a thorough analysis of a dataset of our choice, to gain a full understanding of our data, and we will then build models that enable us to make accurate predictions.
+The dataset we chose is called *Starbucks Beverage Components* and contains information about the ingredients of Starbucks' beverages.

+We will go through several steps, including Data Cleaning, Exploratory Data Analysis (EDA) and Regression Analysis.
+Indeed, first we will prepare our data for analysis by handling missing values and ensuring that our data is correctly formatted.
+Once our data is clean, we will proceed to the EDA stage, where we will avail ourself of visual and quantitative methods to understand the structure of our data and the relationships between variables.
+Finally, we will perform Regression Analysis to understand the relationship between our dependent and independent variables.
+This will allow us to make predictions about our data and understand the factors that influence our dependent variable, "Calories".

 # Data

-The dataset we will analyze in this project is *Starbucks Beverage Components* from Kaggle, that you can find at the following link: <https://www.kaggle.com/datasets/henryshan/starbucks>.
+As mentioned earlier, the dataset we will analyze in this project is *Starbucks Beverage Components* from Kaggle, that you can find at the following link: <https://www.kaggle.com/datasets/henryshan/starbucks>.

 This data provides a comprehensive guide to the nutritional content of the beverages available on the Starbucks menu.
 We have a total of $242$ samples described by $18$ variables.